-What Is Later Life Lending?
+What Is A Retirement Mortgage And Later Life Lending?

 People are looking to the equity in their homes to plug the pension gap, pay off debts, help family or improve their homes.
 Read our guide to later life lending.

 Not so long ago, turning 65 years old meant no more work, a state pension and the ability to pay off a mortgage.
 But times have changed.

 The state pension age is inching further into the future and there are far fewer gold-plated workplace pensions guaranteeing a comfortable retirement for life.

 People are working for longer and looking to the equity in their homes to plug the pension gap, pay off debts, help family, improve their homes and enhance their lifestyles.

 And why not.
 The average UK home now costs £244,100, after increasing by around £80,000 during the past decade according to analysis by Zoopla.